Soaker Hoses

 Recommendations for Safe Soaker Hoses:

-• Look for Certifications: Choose soaker hoses that are certified as safe for drinking water or labeled for organic gardening.
+• Look for Certifications: Choose soaker hoses certified as safe for drinking water or labeled for organic gardening.
 These certifications indicate that the materials used do not contain harmful chemicals.

-• Check Material Information: Opt for hoses made from high-quality materials, such as food-grade polyethylene, and avoid hoses made from unknown or potentially toxic materials.
+• Check Material Information: Opt for high-quality materials, such as food-grade polyurethane, and avoid hoses made from unknown or potentially toxic materials.